-Android 13 is the thirteen major version of the Android operating system.
+Android 13 is the thirteen major versions of the Android operating system.
 It is the successor to Android 12.
 Android 13 carries the codename Tiramisu.
 The codenames of Android versions are based on the names of different sweets.
-Following the same, the Android 13, which has the codename Tiramisu, is a coffee-flavoured dessert.
+Following the same, the Android 13, which has the codename Tiramisu, is a coffee-flavored dessert.

 Android 13 features include More Material You theming options, Enhanced notifications, Tap-to-transfer, Resolution switching, Auto-theming icons, Cinematic wallpapers, Turn on dark mode at bedtime, Screen saver revamp, Per-app language preferences, System Photo Picker, App drawer in the taskbar, Clipboard editor overlay, Vibration sliders for alarm and media, and more.